kmerten10/React-App_Meet/README.md

 ## User Stories & Scenarios

 Scenario: Filter events by city
-Given: a function was written to filter events by cities
+-Given: a function was written to filter events by cities
-When: the user selects a city within the filter
+-When: the user selects a city within the filter
-Then: the function will return the events in the selected city
+-Then: the function will return the events in the selected city

 Scenario: Show/hide event details
-Given: the list of events was loaded
+-Given: the list of events was loaded
-When: the user clicks on “Show details” for an event
+-When: the user clicks on “Show details” for an event
-Then: the event element will be expanded to show the event details including
+-Then: the event element will be expanded to show the event details including
     Name of Event
     Time and Date of event
     Locatin of Event